-A vacancy in an elective municipal office, the unexpired term of which does not exceed six (6) months, must be filled by appointment by the municipal governing authorities.
-Consult the City Attorney to determine who is legally authorized to make such appointments and the manner in which such appointments are to be made.
+A vacancy in an elective municipal office in which the unexpired term does not exceed six (6) months, must be filled by appointment by the municipal governing authorities.
+Consult the municipal attorney to determine who is legally authorized to make such appointments and the manner in which such appointments are to be made.
 The Municipal Clerk must certify the appointment to the Secretary of State, and the appointee will be commissioned by the Governor.